Vintage Pair of Sosaku Kokeshi entitled: “Dōjinai shimai | Unperturbed Sisters ” by Yamanaka, Sanpei (1926-2012

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

 Yamanaka-san creates wonderfully painted and decorated dolls in many forms and shapes.
 He may utilize a palette of soft watercolor rings in the Rokuro-moyo manner, to create a suggestion of a rainbow, because in Buddhism, the rainbow is “the highest state achievable before attaining Nirvana, where individual desire and consciousness are sublimated”.
 On numerous occasions, Yamanaka adds painted flowers to add to the overall dimension of the garment that it is representing.
 This is not to say that he does not enjoy the natural qualities of wood.
 Controlled carving adds textures that are neat, random, and sometimes repetitive, and provides decoration to his dolls.
 The carving contrasts nicely with the natural grain of the wood.
 Dolls portray wonderful traditional hairstyles through the use of “chattering’ and controlled carving.
-His head and facial designs are most expressive, particularly with figures of children.
+His head and facial designs are most expressive, particularly in his portrayal of children.